Press Taylor: Indianapolis Colts

 For the 2021 season, Taylor served as a senior offensive assistant to Indianapolis Colts head coach Frank Reich.
 They organized a trade to obtain Eagles quarterback Carson Wentz, reuniting three key offensive strategists from the Eagles' Super Bowl winning season.

 Jacksonville Jaguars

 On February 17, 2022, Taylor was hired by the Jacksonville Jaguars as their offensive coordinator under head coach Doug Pederson.
-The Jacksonville Jaguars passing unit finished as a Top 10 unit in 2022 and 2023.
+Taylor split play calling duties in 2022.
+The Jaguars were 5th in the NFL in second half scoring under Taylor, leading Pederson to making him the full-time playcaller.
+The Jacksonville Jaguars were a top 10 passing unit in 2022 and 2023 before QB Trevor Lawrence dealt with numerous injuries.

 Chicago Bears

-On January 29, 2025, the Chicago Bears hired Taylor to serve as their pass-game coordinator under new head coach Ben Johnson.
+After Pederson was fired by the Jaguars, on January 29, 2025, Taylor joined the Chicago Bears to serve as their pass-game coordinator under new head coach Ben Johnson.
+The Bears finished 10th in passing in 2025 on their way to capturing the NFC North.
+On February 18, 2026, Taylor was promoted to offensive coordinator for the Bears, following the departure of Declan Doyle.

 Personal life

 Taylor grew up in Norman, Oklahoma and is the younger brother of Cincinnati Bengals head coach Zac Taylor.
 He also has two sisters.
 Taylor's father, Sherwood, was a defensive back for Oklahoma and head coach Barry Switzer from 1977 to 1979 and a former coach.

 Taylor is married to Brooklyn Scheer, whom he met at Tulsa.
 They have four children as of June 2023.